Resolved – Pictures on SD Card not Showing on Computer

 • The software shows a list of hard drives connected to the system.

-• Select the drive from where photos are lost or need to be recovered.
+• Select the drive from which photos are lost or need to be recovered.

 • In the next screen, select the photo file types that you want to recover or click Skip to select all files by default.

-• The software performs a scan and shows the list of recovered files through the Preview feature.
+• The software performs a scan.
+During the scan, the Preview feature shows the list of recovered files.

 • You can then save the recovered files to a destination folder of your choice.